 Most importantly, I want you to know I am here.
 And, as soon as health officials say it's safe to do so, I'll be singing with you in person.
 While there is so much unknown about how and when this will happen, and when it will be safe again for us to do this, I know I will hold singing circles in community again.
 Human beings are singing beings.
 And we will continue, even in these difficult circumstances.

 If we can’t be together in person, it’s pretty wonderful that we have the option of meeting online!
-My online Sing with Vanessa - SING!
-Group Classes are continuing on Thursdays at 1 p.m. and will hopefully expand to offer an evening or a weekend option.
-Singing together, apart, can still give a sense of joy and connectedness and keep us singing into our bodies and expanding our vocal skills and sense of wellbeing.
+My online Sing with Vanessa classes are continuing on Wednesdays at 7 PM and Thursdays at 1 PM.
+Singing together from our own spaces can still give a sense of joy and connectedness and keep us singing into our bodies and expanding our vocal skills and sense of wellbeing.
 I don’t want to skim over the grief of this time.
 Life is very strange these days.
 Online singing is a gift, and yet...

 As a singing community, we have been connected in intimate ways.
 We've sung beside each other, felt our voices resonate, blend, and harmonize.
 We've shared our love of singing, of community.
 We've celebrated and grieved together.
 My last decade has been completely immersed in this singing community.
 Every day, and many of my waking moments have been spent in consideration, planning, dreaming, and feeling the immense wonder and responsibility of being at the helm of this mighty ship.

 I've been dreaming and planning and visioning for the You Gotta Sing community for 10 years.
 And now, my own life is deepening, widening in ways that call me to listen to the need for change.
 As the founder and director of YGS, I know in my weary, proud bones that YGS has come to an end as a formal community chorus.